AdobeDocs/commerce-php/src/pages/developer/cache/page/private-content.md

 ---
-group: php-developer-guide
-title: Private content
+title: Private Content | Commerce PHP Extensions
+description: Learn how to work with private data when implementing a caching in your Adobe Commerce or Magento Open Source extension.
 ---

+# Private content

-Since private content is specific to individual users, it is reasonable to handle it on the client (i.e., web browser).
+Since private content is specific to individual users, it is reasonable to handle it on the clientå.

 Use our [customer-data](https://github.com/magento/magento2/blob/2.4/app/code/Magento/Customer/view/frontend/web/js/customer-data.js) JS library to store private data in local storage, invalidate private data using customizable rules, and synchronize data with the backend.